UK Local By-Election results as a Barometer of National Political Fortunes

 And what of Labour’s prospects ‘post-Starmer’ ?

-At this stage, the outcome of the 2029 election (or perhaps as early as 2027 if Farage’s prediction comes true!) is far too far ahead to call.
+At this stage, the outcome of the 2029 election (or perhaps as early as 2027 if Farage’s prediction comes true and the party implodes!) is far too far ahead to call.
 Confident predictions of a Reform landslide should probably be taken with a large pinch of salt.
 To achieve this remarkable feat, a truly massive shift of at least 350 seats would need to occur from Labour and the Tories to Reform, with the other parties all remaining static.
-Given our first past the post system, and Reform's unproven record, we are much more likely to see a hung parliament, or even a small Labour majority, particularly if Farage is unable to maintain discipline within the Reform candidate ranks and his by then burgeoning councillor population, and some of his vote goes to the Greens and Lib Dems.
-One revolution we may well see at the next general poll as a result is the breaking of the 2-party system – this definitely is one the cards if both major parties fail to improve their prospects within the next year or so, and the Tories remain in the 'electoral doldrums'.
+Given our first past the post system, and Reform's unproven record, we are much more likely to see a hung parliament, or even a small Labour majority, in 2029, particularly if Farage is unable to maintain discipline within the Reform candidate ranks, and stop more of the unsavoury characters their ideology tends to attract emerging from the woodwork.
+By then his burgeoning local councillor population will also have 'got their horns out' and we will no doubt see further scandals, with at least some of his vote going to the Greens and Restore Britain, who split the right wing Makersfield vote; together with the Burham effect, this effectively lost Reform the by-election.

-We need therefore to keep a close eye on our ‘barometer’ in the meantime, and of course the 2026 and subsequent local election results.
+We need therefore to keep a close eye on our ‘barometer’ in the meantime, and of course the 2027 and subsequent local election results.
 The image below, which I will attempt to update periodically, shows the distribution of local council seats won in Local by-elections held between May 25 and May 26.

-First Published 15.11.25; Revised 15.12.25
+First Published 15.11.25; Revised 25.6.26

 Comments